 The Negev is one of the most hiking-friendly deserts in world, and definitely the friendliest one closest to Europe.
 You probably know the feeling when the alpine trail reaches above the tree line how the view opens up.
 Well, in the desert you are all the time above the tree line with the dramatic views surrounding you.
 In between the high ridges we walk in deep colorful canyons.
 If you have not hiked a desert before, expect a truly unique experience.
 (Check out some fantastic Hiking Options in the Central Negev).

 Another very special feature of our landscape is the richness and variety of the flora.
 In the month January, February and March, wildflowers bloom in a variety of shapes and colors that will amaze and overwhelm your senses.
 In spite of Israel’s tiny area, it has about 2500 species, compared with only 1500 species in the British Isles that are more than ten times larger in area.
 (Choose any of the hikes in the Galilee area to enjoy this phenomena)

-In many hikes, you will find along your route, ancient synagogues, Crusader fortresses, old monasteries and Nabatean towns blended into the landscape around them.
+In many hikes, you will find along your route, ancient synagogues, Biblical sites, Crusader fortresses, old monasteries and Nabatean towns blended into the landscape around them.

-A selection of hikes that pass along historic and archeological attractions:
+A selection of hikes that pass along historic and archaeological attractions: